 Having information duplicated between a book and slides is not necessarily good for students, requiring reconciling the information.
 For most textbooks, having slides is nice since they summarize lengthy text content, but in contrast, a zyBook is designed to use concise text and instead teach through animations, questions, tools, etc.

 We have placed tremendous effort into animating most key concepts.
-Creating a redundant set of animations in PowerPoint is thus unwise and creates a maintenance problem as well.
+Creating a redundant set of animations in PowerPoint is thus unwise and creates a further maintenance problem as well.

 Why don’t you have testbanks?